 Without a doubt, the best way to explore Sognefjord, and probably Norway, is on a cruise.
 You’ll be able to contemplate stunning landscapes from a different perspective.
 But as you can imagine, cruises are massive and full of tourists.
 You can either buy a ticket directly from Norled or book an organized tour as we did.
 Take note that there are several types of tours, but some of them include a cruise through the scenic Nærøyfjord.
 At the bottom of this post, you will find the best cruises to Sognefjord.
 Those of you looking for more of an adventure can take a speed boat from Bergen to Sogndal or to any of the villages on the way.
 This year-round boat is the best way to meet local people.

 Massive tourism can be avoided!

 To be honest, we were both shocked that we had spent a small fortune to be surrounded by the masses.
-Don’t get us wrong, Sognefjord is a nice place, just terribly overcrowded and overpriced.
-A month after our visit we were in Russia enjoying equally exceptional landscapes by ourselves and for a fraction of the price.
-We are not saying you shouldn’t visit Sognefjord or Norway.
+Don’t get us wrong, Sognefjord is one of the nicest places in Norway, just terribly overcrowded and overpriced (at least in summer).
+A month after our visit, we were in Russia enjoying equally exceptional landscapes by ourselves, and for a fraction of the price.
+We are not saying that you shouldn’t visit Sognefjord or Norway.
 Never!
-Just bear in mind that you won’t be alone nor have the luxury of moving about.
-Believe us, there are always fantastic alternatives!
+Just bear in mind that you won’t be alone or have the luxury of moving about freely.
+Believe us: there are always fantastic alternatives!
 So check out the tours below or go to Sognefjord on your own.
 Better still, once you are done with Norway, go ahead and visit Russia!